 Diabetes is diagnosed with a lab test.
 The main test used for this purpose is a fasting blood glucose.
 Other diagnostic tests may include an A1c or a glucose tolerance test.

-Also known as fasting blood sugar test.
-This is a blood test that measures the amount of glucose in your bloodstream at the time of testing.
+(also known as a fasting blood sugar) – this is a blood test that measures the amount of glucose in your bloodstream at the time of testing.
 As the name implies, this test is done when you have been fasting for several hours.
 A normal result would be between 70 and 99 mg/dl.
 If your level was 126 mg/dl or higher after fasting, this indicates diabetes.
-That leaves of range of 100-125 that is called prediabetes or "at risk for diabetes."
+That leaves of range of 100-125 that is called prediabetes or “at risk for diabetes.”

 The A1c may also be known by the name Hemoglobin A1c or HgbA1c.
 This blood test shows your average blood glucose levels over a 2 to 3 month time span.
 It is expressed in a percentage.
 For people without diabetes the number is lower than 5.7%.

 The glucose tolerance test is a blood test that is taken after you drink a sugary drink in the lab.